microsoft/autogen/docs/src/core-concepts/agent.md

 ### Direct Communication

 Direct communication is effectively an RPC call directly to another agent.
 When sending a direct message to another agent, the receiving agent can respond to the message with another message, or simply return `None`.
-To send a message to another agent, within a message handler use the {py:meth}`agnext.core.BaseAgent._send_message` method.
+To send a message to another agent, within a message handler use the {py:meth}`agnext.core.BaseAgent.send_message` method.
 Awaiting this call will return the response of the invoked agent.
 If the receiving agent raises an exception, this will be propagated back to the sending agent.

 To send a message to an agent outside of agent handling a message the message should be sent via the runtime with the {py:meth}`agnext.core.AgentRuntime.send_message` method.
 This is often how an application might "start" a workflow or conversation.